Robeco logo

 The second rates strategy we prefer over and above duration is cross-market.
 We detail the current opportunities that we see in the Rates strategy section.
 In brief, from an investment philosophy perspective, not all fixed income market players are able to look at, for instance, Australia versus the US.
 Not all have the liquidity or nimbleness to trade, for example, Sweden.

-And not all have the mandate flexibility to trade local emerging market (EM) debt such as Mexico, versus AAA/AA markets such as Canada.
+And not all have the mandate flexibility to trade local emerging markets (EM) debt such as Mexico, versus AAA/AA markets such as Canada.
 In the wake of central bank intervention in 2020-2021 followed by the volatility that has hit bond markets in 2022, many of these relationships are at two to three-decade extremes, creating attractive opportunities.

 下載刊物